22 LR vs. 22 Mag: Knights of the Rimfire Round Table

-What is the difference between 22 LR and 22 WMR?
+What Is the Difference Between 22 LR and 22 WMR?

-You cannot fire a 22 Magnum (22 WMR) rimfire cartridge from a firearm chambered in .22LR.
-Furthermore, you should NOT fire a 22 LR from a 22 Mag chamber as it is dangerous and could damage the firearm and injure the shooter.
+No, you cannot fire a 22 Magnum (22 WMR) cartridge in a firearm chambered for .22 LR.
+Furthermore, you should NOT fire a 22 LR in a 22 Mag firearm.
+Doing so could damage the firearm and injure the shooter.

 When evaluating rimfire cartridges, it’s a good idea to analyze the cartridge specs to gain more knowledge of each.